 The curricula in music education are designed to prepare musicians who will teach in the public or private schools or teach privately.
 The emphases listed below are designed to provide a balance between music performance, music pedagogy, and general education.
-These curricula are fully-certified by the National Association of Schools of Music, and they satisfy teacher certification requirements.
-To satisfy requirements in the State of Mississippi, students seeking the BME degree must earn a grade of C or better in all courses carrying the MED prefix.
+These curricula are fully-certified by the National Association of Schools of Music, and they satisfy teacher licensure requirements.
+To satisfy requirements in the State of Mississippi, students seeking the BME degree must earn a grade of C or better in all courses carrying the MED prefix and ENG 101 and ENG 102.